oliwerhelsen/luminor-ts/README.md

 # Luminor

-**Enterprise Hono framework med DDD, Dependency Injection och Drizzle ORM**
+**Enterprise Hono framework with DDD, Dependency Injection, and Drizzle ORM**

-Luminor är ett kraftfullt och flexibelt ramverk för att bygga enterprise-applikationer med Hono.
-Det kombinerar bästa praxis från Domain-Driven Design (DDD), Dependency Injection med tsyringe, och Drizzle ORM för databashantering.
+Luminor is a powerful and flexible framework for building enterprise applications with Hono.
+It combines best practices from Domain-Driven Design (DDD), Dependency Injection with tsyringe, and Drizzle ORM for database management.

-## Funktioner
+## Features

-- 🚀 **Hono** som web framework
+- 🚀 **Hono** as web framework
-- 💉 **Dependency Injection** med tsyringe
+- 💉 **Dependency Injection** with tsyringe
-- 🗄️ **Drizzle ORM** med stöd för MySQL, PostgreSQL och SQLite
+- 🗄️ **Drizzle ORM** with support for MySQL, PostgreSQL and SQLite
-- 🏗️ **Domain-Driven Design (DDD)** arkitektur
+- 🏗️ **Domain-Driven Design (DDD)** architecture
-- 🔐 **Authentication** med JWT
+- 🔐 **Authentication** with JWT
 - 📝 **Structured logging**
 - 🧪 **Test utilities**